racerxr650r/avrOS/README.md

 # avrOS

 avrOS - Operating Environment for AVR DA - is a scalable operating environment including drivers for the AVR DA family of microcontrollers.
+It uses the Gnu linker to build the system tables (state machines, states, drivers, services, CLI callbacks, Flags, Queues, and Timers) at compile time.
+So these tables reside in FLASH where possible and the system doesn't require registration and related fault handling code.
+In addition, the code to build these tables are a set of macros that can be distributed across several source files.

+avrOS also comes with a makefile and instructions to setup a development environment and build applications on a Linux desktop PC.
+No need to use Atmel Studio and Windows.

-It provides the following features:
+avrOS provides the following system objects and services:

 * Finite State Machine manager (fsm)
 * Command Line Interface (cli)